 There is a part in the climate crisis where we find each other, and our shared sense of belonging to Sabah.
 We want to move together with you, inviting you to re-imagine the future with us now.

 As floodwaters rise and droughts prolong all across the globe, climate scientists have determined a set of future climate projections or scenarios that place us in ever more precarious positions.
-Socioeconomic Pathway 2-4.5 (SSP2-4.5) tells us that we will be entering a world that is +2.5℃ warmer.
+Our current trajectory, Socioeconomic Pathway 2-4.5 (SSP2-4.5) tells us that we will be entering a world that is +2.5℃ warmer.

 How will Sabah transform in a warming climate?
-Gathering data and sourcing from publicly available research, we’ve unravelled a vision of Sabah’s future – a drastically changed landscape showing us what we need to know about the effects of climate change on Heat, Food, Livelihoods and the Environment.
-These climate projections are inviting us to ponder on our trajectories now.
+Gathering data and sourcing from publicly available research, we’ve unravelled and mapped a vision of Sabah’s future – a drastically changed landscape showing us what we need to know about the effects of climate change on Heat, Food, Livelihoods and the Environment.
+These climate projections are inviting us to ponder right now on the way ahead.

 How it works